microsoft/datashaper/javascript/schema/docs/markdown/schema.fillargs.value.md

 ## FillArgs.value property

-Value to fill in the new column
+Value to fill in the new column.
+All rows will receive this value.

 <b>Signature:</b>